computing-den/unforget/README.md

 # Organization and Workflow

-The notes are organized **chronologically**, with pinned notes displayed at the top.
+Notes are organized **chronologically**, with pinned notes displayed at the top.

 This organization has proven very effective despite its simplicity.
 The **search is very fast** (and done offline), allowing you to quickly narrow down notes by entering a few phrases.
 Additionally, you can search for non-alphabetic characters, enabling the use of **tags** such as #idea, #project, #work, #book, etc.